2022–23 KHL season

-The 2022–23 KHL season is the 15th season of the Kontinental Hockey League.
-There were 22 teams that competed in the record-breaking 68 regular season games, beginning on 1 September 2022 and ended on 26 February 2023.
+The 2022–23 KHL season was the 15th season of the Kontinental Hockey League.
+There were 22 teams that competed in the record-breaking 68 regular season games, beginning on 1 September 2022 and ending on 26 February 2023.

 Season changes

 For the 2022–23 season, the competition was reduced to 22 teams after Latvian club, Dinamo Riga, and Finnish club, Jokerit, withdrew from the competition during the previous 2021–22 playoffs due to the Russian invasion of Ukraine.

 The regular season was expanded to feature 748 games scheduled for 164 gamedays, with each club to play a record-breaking 68 regular season engagements.
-The regular season was have just one international break, from 12-18 December 2022.
+The regular season was have just one international break, from 12–18 December 2022.
 That pause was preceded by the 2022 All-Star Week in Chelyabinsk on 10 and 11 of December.

 Teams

 The 22 teams are split into four divisions: the Bobrov Division and the Tarasov Division as part of the Western Conference, with the Kharlamov Division and the Chernyshev Division as part of the Eastern Conference.

 Kunlun Red Star were the only team to be realigned, moving from the Kharalamov Division in the Eastern Conference to the Tarasov Division in the Western Conference.